Interview with brilliant comedian Joe Avati who performs in the Perth Comedy Festival next weekend

-Avati’s new show 25 Live: Have Some Respect celebrates a quarter of a century landmark in standup.
-But rather than go ‘best-of’, this champion comedian prefers to keep things fresh and relevant.
+Last year saw Avati celebrating a quarter of a century in presenting quality standup.
+But rather than go ‘best-of’, this champion comedian always prefers to keep things fresh and relevant.

 Interview by Antonino Tati

+Hi Joe.
 Being of Australian-born Italian heritage myself, I can relate well to your stand-up humour.
-It is rather surprising to see audiences outside of Italian culture empathise with you.
+It’s rather surprising to see audiences outside of Italian culture empathise with you.

 The reason why people of different backgrounds come to the show is that the experience Italian Australians have is the same as Greek Australians, Lebanese Australians, Chinese Australians, Indian Australians – it’s the same, really.
 And it’s Italians all over the world who emigrated out of Italy.
 Some of them have actually said they learnt English by listening to my CDs.